teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Interlude: Early Video Game Cases Gave Designers More Leeway to Copy Because Primitive Technology Limited their Design Options.

 The technical limitations of early video games systems didn't give game designers many pixels to work with.
 If one character looked like another, was it because of copying, or just because designers were limited to sprites using only a handful of pixels and colors?
 In the early days of video games, perhaps spaceships could only be expressed as blocky little triangles.
 As a result, early designers were given more leeway to copy from previous games.
 This is related to the "merger doctrine."

+ > ... most of these similarities are inevitable, given the requirements of the idea of a game involving a spaceship combatting space rocks and given the technical demands of the medium of a video game. [*Atari v.
+Amusement World*, 547 F.Supp.
+222 (D. Md.
+1981)](http://scholar.google.com/scholar_case?case=6441518363892064579).

  > "Furthermore, the mere indispensable expression of these ideas, based on the technical requirements of the videogame medium, may be protected only against virtually identical copying." [*Frybarger v.
 IBM*, 812 F.2d 525 (9th Cir.
 1987)](http://scholar.google.com/scholar_case?case=10064022025067012402)(*Tricky Trapper v.
 Mouser*).